ppfeufer/aa-discord-announcements/README.md

 [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/allianceauth.html)
 for details)

+> **Note**
+>
-**⚠️ You also want to make sure that you have the [Discord service](https://allianceauth.readthedocs.io/en/latest/features/services/discord.html) installed, configured and activated before installing this app. ⚠️**
+> You also want to make sure that you have the [Discord service](https://allianceauth.readthedocs.io/en/latest/features/services/discord.html) installed, configured and activated before installing this app.

 ### Step 1: Install the App